The Adventure of the Three Garridebs: Adaptations

-Radio and audio dramas
+Audio

 The story was adapted by Edith Meiser as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode aired on 2 June 1932, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.

 Other dramatisations of the story aired on the American radio series The New Adventures of Sherlock Holmes on 25 December 1939 (with Basil Rathbone as Holmes and Nigel Bruce as Watson, and also adapted by Meiser) and 9 May 1949 (with John Stanley as Holmes and Wendell Holmes as Watson).

 A radio adaptation of the story, dramatised by Michael Hardwick, aired in 1964 on the BBC Light Programme, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.

 "The Three Garridebs" was dramatised for BBC Radio 4 in 1994 by David Ashton as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson, featuring Lou Hirsch as John Garrideb.

 In 2009, the story was adapted for radio as part of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

+In 2026, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "The Three Garridebs", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.

 Television

-The then-newly formed NBC sought permission from Lady Conan Doyle to produce The Three Garridebs for American television in 1937.
-This would be the first televised adaptation of Doyle's detective.
+The then-newly formed NBC sought permission from Lady Conan Doyle to produce The Three Garridebs for American television in 1937, the first televised adaptation of Doyle's detective.
 Louis Hector was cast as Holmes with William Podmore as Watson.

-In 1994 the story was again adapted for television.
-Jeremy Brett was taken ill during the production of the Granada Television adaptation of this story (which was also a conflation with "The Adventure of the Mazarin Stone" and transmitted under the latter title) and so Holmes's role in the plot was taken by Mycroft Holmes with Charles Gray called in at short notice to reprise his role as Sherlock's older brother.
-Some note that "In addition to being immensely entertaining, The Memoirs of Sherlock Holmes has the unfortunate bonus of tracing the decline of Jeremy Brett's health, episode by episode."

-The case is referenced in the Sherlock episode "The Final Problem".